 To understand how visual web development platforms like Bubble came about, we're taking a look into the history of visual-based programming – and how the next phase in the evolution of code might actually be "no code."

-Early "Visual" Programming: 1970s Graphical Languages and Basic
+Early "Visual" Programming Language Examples: 1970s Graphical Languages and Basic

-When you think of the concept "visual programming," the first thing that may pop to mind is Visual Basic, a Microsoft product that first launched in 1991.
+Then in 1991, Microsoft launched the first version of Visual Basic.
 Visual Basic allows people to build new applications by moving around code blocks and creating flowcharts or diagrams, and includes tools like a debugger and source code editor.
 But Visual Basic is more accurately known as an Integrated Development Environment (IDE), in which a text-based programming language (Basic) is combined with other visual tools to make it easier to work with code.
 Visual C and Visual Java are similar visual development environments for their respective programming languages.

 IDEs are an important stepping stone to understanding how programming can be made purely visual.
 One of Bubble's founders, Josh Haas, drew inspiration from Visual Basic when he began creating Bubble in 2012.
 He describes the early development of Bubble as the result of "if you started with an IDE before building the programming language underneath it."

 While at their core, IDEs like Visual Basic are still working off text-based languages, the tools they used to make coding less painful are hugely important to the modern visual programming experience.